Model Test Shoot Guide 2024

 Finding a model can vary depending on your location.
 For the sake of simplicity, I’ll go over how you would typically find a model.
 The first option is to ask an agency and see if they have any new faces that are available to shoot and if they need new images for their portfolio.

 This is a great way to establish a professional relationship with an agency and if your work is good, they’ll continue to send you models to use for tests.
 You can then build a nice network which is helpful for paid jobs and higher paying gigs down the line.
-You can also find models on Instagram or if you’re starting out, you can ask a friend or see if anyone knows anyone else would be willing to model for your photoshoot.
+You can also find models on Instagram or if you’re starting out, you can ask a friend, or see if anyone knows anyone else would be willing to model for your photoshoot.

 When I started out, I mostly just photographed my friends and eventually worked with modeling agencies for model tests.
 Today, I don’t test as much but fluctuate between Instagram models and agency models depending on the idea I have in my head or the type of model test shoot I would like to put together.